-A lot of people realize that they need to have emergency food stockpiled in case of an emergency.
+Many people realize that they need to have an emergency food supply stockpiled in case of an emergency.

-However, a lot of people don’t think about how they will cook that emergency food when the power is out, and conventional stoves won’t work.
+However, few consider how to prepare their emergency food supply when the power is out and conventional stoves won’t work.

-To make sure you can actually use your emergency food, you’ll need to have an emergency stove too.
+To ensure that you can actually cook your survival food, you’ll need to have an emergency stove too.

 There are multiple options, but it’s important that you understand the pros and cons of each as well as safety concerns.

 Be prepared for anything with our free checklist.
 Download our Free Emergency Preparedness checklist today and rest easy knowing that you'll be able to cook your food no matter what happens.